 Potential triggers of thermal runaway include overcharging the battery, overheating the battery or exposing it to high temperatures, an excessively high discharge rate, a short circuit or damage such as a puncture.

-Any of these factors can destabilise the battery’s high-energy materials and organic components, causing them to generate their own heat.
+Any of these factors can destabilize the battery’s high-energy materials and organic components, causing them to generate their own heat.
 If this heat does not dissipate fast enough, the battery temperature will continue increasing, which accelerates the heat-releasing process.

 Thermal runaway affects the battery’s voltage, temperature and pressure levels.
 Just before thermal runaway, the battery voltage drops due to delamination of the electrodes.
 Exothermic chemical reactions cause the temperature to rise, while gas generation from the chemical reactions coupled with electrolyte evaporation causes the internal battery pressure to increase.